adunuthulan/CSCI499_NaturalLanguageforInteractiveAI/hw3/REPORT.md

 I also wanted to see if the transformer was able to perform the task in parallel, and perform it faster than the LSTM based seq2seq model implementations.
 I tried running the LSTM and the Transformer implementations with a train/val size of 800/200.
 The LSTM implementation would result in my computer terminating the process, whereas the Transformer implementation actually completed, and ran the epochs faster.

+Attention appears to have performed the best in terms of accuracy.

 Seeing how the accuracy remained similar over the runs for the Transformer, I am pretty confident it isn't learning well, or is just predicting the padding token.

 ## Figures